cleanOps/cleanOps.github.io/_portfolio/ActiveDirectory.md

 - Enhance visibility and detection of malicious events within `Active Directory`

 - Provide a strategic roadmap to improve the overall `Active Directory` infrastructure

+> As our client you can expect to get a practical Active Directory hardening guidance and mitigations, prioritized approach to further leverage existing technologies and investments and a detailed report including recommendations for further hardening the security posture of the Active Directory infrastructure